pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 ## Use of antimicrobials in UK hospitals

 In the UK, hospitals are responsible for 20% of the total amount of antibiotics prescribed in humans.
-Compared with other health care environments, hospitals prescribe more broad-spectrum antibiotics, which are the drugs used for the most severe infections.
+Compared with other healthcare environments, hospitals prescribe more broad-spectrum antibiotics, which are the drugs used for the most severe infections.
 Hospitals can also play an important role in transmitting infections to other settings such as the community, for example when an individual with an active infection is discharged to a care home.

 There are signs that antibiotics are being overused in hospitals: